Why Does My Heart Rate Spike When I'm Asleep?

 Let’s walk through what happens when your breathing stops and your brain is cut off from a sufficient oxygen supply while you sleep.

 When an apnea occurs, regular respiratory function ceases.
 As a result, the heart kicks into high gear, thinking that the reason your body isn’t getting its proper oxygen supply is because it simply isn’t pumping blood fast enough.
-This is actually similar to what happens during strenuous exercise, and why the heart beats faster to distribute oxygen throughout your body.
+This is similar to what happens during strenuous exercise, and why the heart beats faster to distribute oxygen throughout your body.

 But this time, you’re not exercising—you’re asleep, and you’re not breathing.
 The heart wants to compensate for this deficit in oxygen and pumps faster and faster, but the blood moving through your circulation is de-oxygenated and isn’t helping you out very much.
 At around this time, your brain’s panic mode is triggered, and it rouses you out of your sleep.
 This is accompanied by a burst of cortisol (stress hormone).
 Your pulse is spiking, you wake up and gasp for breath, and in doing so, take a big gulp of air.